 Children's Needs - See our information page (with citations) about children's needs for intimate, nurturing relationships and time together with their parents.

 Chores and Children - Backed by science, Peter Gray (researcher and author) offers some great insights into why young children want to help.
 There are so many benefits to respecting their natural instincts -- and you'll be building a stronger relationship while you work together!
 Toddlers Want to Help and We Should Let Them

-Floortime / ICDL - On their page of information for parents: "We know that most parents are reading our website because they are looking for answers to help their child.
+DIRFloortime - On their page of information for parents: "We know that most parents are reading our website because they are looking for answers to help their child.
 There may be an autism diagnosis that has been given or a parent may have been told that their child has a 'special need.'"
 Read more about the research showing the effectiveness of the DIRFloortime intervention.
 They offer free online consultations and support groups.
-Dr. Stanley I. Greenspan, a renowned expert on childhood development and the importance of emotions and relationships between child and parent, shows how to recognize communicative gestures and cues from even the very youngest infants.
+Founded by Dr. Stanley I. Greenspan, a renowned expert on childhood development and the importance of emotions and relationships between child and parent.
+They show how to recognize communicative gestures and cues from even the very youngest infants.
 See the Functional Emotional Development Chart and the ICDL website (The Interdisciplinary Council on Development and Learning, Inc.) for more information.

 Hug Your Baby - Newborns: what are they telling us?
 "Based on child development, lactation and pediatric literature, HUG Your Baby’s trainings and resources help parents (and the professionals who care for them) understand a baby’s body language in order to prevent and solve problems around eating, sleeping, crying, and parent-child interaction and bonding."
 See the video "Understanding and Caring for Your Newborn."